Cognitive Behavioral Therapy for Alcohol Addiction

 How Effective is CBT for Alcohol Addiction?

-CBT is highly effective.8,9,12 Not only is it universally recognized as being evidence-based by most clinical guidelines and backed by a sizable amount of scientific data, CBT is also considered the gold standard of psychotherapy, especially for treating addictions such as alcohol use disorder.5,10,15 It has the potential to majorly improve an individual’s quality of life by empowering them to:5,9,10,11
+CBT is highly effective.8,9,12 Not only is it universally recognized as being evidence-based by most clinical guidelines and backed by a sizable amount of scientific data, CBT is also considered the gold standard of psychotherapy, especially for treating addictions such as alcohol use disorder.5,10,15 CBT for addiction has the potential to majorly improve an individual’s quality of life by empowering them to:5,9,10,11

 - Identify and change distorted thinking patterns.